-Here at SAP Litmos, we hear new and inspiring stories most days about customers overcoming the many challenges of operating during a pandemic.
+Here at Litmos, we hear new and inspiring stories most days about customers overcoming the many challenges of operating during a pandemic.
 Even organizations with the best business continuity plans are finding that an ability to adapt is essential to maintaining competitive advantage in the “new normal.”
 But long before mask wearing and social distancing became a thing, eLearning embraced adaptivity to deliver engaging and relevant training that is tailored to individual users.

 To avoid confusion about the differences between business adaptivity and adaptive learning, take a look at the table below.
 Once we clear that up, we can take a closer look at adaptive learning and how this user-centered technology can boost training impact.